HAIV-Lab/OSPCoOp_Imagenet-bg/README.md

 </div>

 ## :rocket: News
-[05/2025] 🎉  We have released the code and checkpoints for training and evluation.
+[05/2025] 🎉  We have released the code and checkpoints for training and evalution.

 [04/2025] 🎉  Our paper has been selected as a Highlight paper.